Justice in Aging

 NHLA offers legal assistance to seniors (persons age 60 or older) through the Justice in Aging Project.

 The Justice in Aging Project assists our state’s most economically and socially needy seniors with civil legal problems including:

 - Access to health care

 - Social Security

 - Supplemental Security Income

-If you are a New Hampshire resident age 60 or older and need help with a civil legal problem, contact NHLA's Senior Law Project (SLP) by phone at 1-888-353-9944.
-The SLP has the capacity to serve elders who are housebound, isolated or institutionalized.
+If you are a New Hampshire resident age 60 or older and need help with a civil legal problem, contact NHLA's Justice in Aging Project by phone at 1-888-353-9944.
+The Project has the capacity to serve elders who are housebound, isolated or institutionalized.

-NHLA Senior Law Project Director Cheryl Steinberg recently published this guidebook to the many legal questions that seniors and their families and caregivers may face.
+NHLA Justice in Aging Project Director Cheryl Steinberg recently published this guidebook to the many legal questions that seniors and their families and caregivers may face.
 From "What are my rights if I'm dissatisfied with a contractor's work on my home?" to "What coverage can I receive under Medicare?" and "What kind of transfers are exempt from New Hampshire's state and local real estate transfer taxes?" the manual contains general information about legal topics.

 It is not legal advice and should not be used as a substitute for consulting an attorney about the details of your particular circumstances.
-If you are at least 60 years old, and have a civil legal concern, you may contact the NH Legal Assistance Senior Law Project for free legal advice.
+If you are at least 60 years old, and have a civil legal concern, you may contact the NH Legal Assistance Justice in Aging Project for free legal advice.
 Our toll-free number is: 1-888-353-9944.